 The antioxidant system (AOS) consists of a wide range of enzymatic and non-enzymatic components that work synergistically to control the level of ROS molecules and achieve redox homeostasis (Peng et al. 2014).
 The first line of defence in response to oxidative damage involves the endogenously produced enzymatic scavengers, superoxide dismutase (SOD), catalase (CAT), glutathione peroxidase (GPx) and glutathione reductase (GR) which collectively control the intracellular production of ROS molecules (Matés & Sánchez-Jiménez 1999).
 SOD is a vital antioxidant that catalyses the breakdown of reactive superoxide anion radicals into the less reactive H2O2 and oxygen (Figure 1).
 There are two different types of SOD enzyme found in amphibians, one containing Copper and Zinc and another containing Manganese on the active site (Pamplona & Costantini 2011).
 CuZnSOD is found in the cytosol and MnSOD is located within the mitochondrial matrix.
 The H2O2 produced by SOD is then detoxified by CAT and GPx (Figure 1) by converting the reactive species to water (H2O) (Matés & Sánchez-Jiménez 1999).
 As demonstrated in Figure 1, GPx detoxifies H2O2 by removing hydrogen from 2 Glutathione (GSH) molecules, producing H2O and Glutathione disulfide (GSSG) and then Glutathione reductase (GR) catalyses the reduction of GSSG to GSH.
 CAT rapidly converts H2O2 to water despite having a low affinity for the reactive species, whereas GPx has a high affinity and converts H2O2 at a slower rate (Pamplona & Costantini 2011).
 Therefore, CAT is suitable for controlling high influxes of H2O2 production whereas GPx can be used to control H2O2 that is produced constantly at low levels.

 Figure 1: The enzymatic antioxidant system reactions.
-The reactions demonstrate the enzymatic antioxidants, superoxide dismutase (SOD), catalase (CAT), glutathione peroxidase (GPx) and glutathione reductase (GR), scavenging free radicals (Peng et al. 2014).
+The reactions demonstrate the enzymatic antioxidants, superoxide dismutase (SOD), catalase (CAT), glutathione peroxidase (GPx) and glutathione reductase (GR), scavenging free radicals (from Peng et al. 2014).

 The second line of defence involves scavenging non-enzymatic antioxidants that can be produced endogenously (GSH, thioredoxin and ascorbate) or obtained through the diet (carotenoids and Vitamin E) (Sies, Stahl, & Sundquist, 1992).
-The low molecular mass of non-enzymatic antioxidants allow them to access parts of the body that large enzymes cannot reach to eliminate ROS (Pamplona & Costantini, 2011).
+The low molecular mass of non-enzymatic antioxidants allows them to access parts of the body that large enzymes cannot reach to eliminate ROS (Pamplona & Costantini, 2011).
 The thiol tripeptide GSH (glutamyl-cysteinyl-glycine) is a major multifactorial antioxidant found abundantly within animal cells (cytosol, mitochondria and nuclei) in its reduced form with cellular concentrations ranging from 1-10 millimolars (mM) (Smith et al., 1996).
 Cysteine residue contains an extremely reactive sulfhydryl group (SH)- an exposed group that can easily adopt a number of reversible oxidative states-which in an oxidised state it exists as GSH or GSSG in the reduced form (McBean, 2017).
 GSH can directly scavenge ROS molecules or, as mentioned previously, GSH works in conjunction with the three enzymatic antioxidants, SOD, CAT and GPx, to decompose the hydrogen peroxide, and after this process is complete, GSH can be regenerated to its reduced form by GR (this requires NADPH).
 GSH is also involved with the protection of cells from ROS through the recycling of Vitamin C and Vitamin E molecules (Janciauskiene, 2020).
 Some antioxidants are obtained exogenously through the diet from fruit and vegetable consumption, including Vitamin E and carotenoids which work collectively to eradicate ROS molecules.
 Vitamin E is a major lipid-soluble antioxidant located in cell membranes and by reducing lipid peroxyls to hydroperoxides it inhibits the lipid peroxidation chain reaction (Esterbauer, Schaur, & Zollner, 1991).
 Carotenoids play a crucial role in protecting lipoproteins and cell membranes from peroxidation and it can also recycles Vitamin E from its oxidised form so that it can still protect the body from ROS (Mueller & Boehm 2011; Surai, Speake, & Sparks, 2001).

 Measuring Oxidative Stress